kefth/planet-pytorch/README.md

 - Predicting on new images.

 ### Requirements
-- `PyTorch`.
+- PyTorch.
 For installation refer to http://pytorch.org/.
-- For visualization `TensorFlow` is required.
+- TensorFlow is required for visualization.
 CPU version is enough.
 For installation https://www.tensorflow.org/.
-- `tensorboard_logger`.
+- Tensorboard logger.
 To install `pip install tensorboard_logger`.
 For usage [click here](https://github.com/TeamHG-Memex/tensorboard_logger).
-- Only `Python 3+` is supported.
+- Only Python 3+ is supported.

 ### Data
 The data we are using are taken from [Planet: Understanding the Amazon from Space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space) Kaggle competition.
 More info can be found at the competition website.
 In a nutshell we want to label satellite image chips with atmospheric conditions and various classes of land cover/land use.
 It is a multi-labeling problem with 17 different classes.
 In the competition algorithms were scored using the mean F2 score.